Evaluation of post-hoc interpretability methods in time-series classification: Novel approach for evaluating post-hoc interpretability methods

+Using equation~\eqref{eq:aucs}, we can define the two following metrics: $AUC\tilde{S}_{\textrm{top}}$ and $F1\tilde{S}$.
+The $AUC\tilde{S}_{\textrm{top}}$ metric aims to evaluate the ability of an interpretability method to recover the most important time steps for a model's prediction.
+In this sense, the area under the drop in score when the top-$k$ time steps are progressively corrupted should be maximized.
+In order to normalize for the interpretability methods assigning a different number of time steps with positive relevance, the $AUC\tilde{S}_{\textrm{top}}$ is measured on a modified $AUC\tilde{S}$ curve.
+This modified curve is created by adding an extra point with coordinates $\left(\tilde{N} = 1; \tilde{S} = \tilde{S}(\mathbf{\bar{X}}^{\text{top}}_{k=1})\right)$.
+Adding this point allows favoring interpretability methods which are able to achieve a large drop in score with a minimal number of time steps assigned with positive relevance.

+The $F1\tilde{S}$ aims to build an harmonic mean between the ability of an attribution scheme to rank correctly the time steps with the highest, and smallest relevance, respectively.
+Corrupting time steps with high relevance should result in a significant drop in score (model's outputs are significantly affected).
+Corrupting time steps with small relevance should result in a negligible drop in score (model's outputs are negligibly affected).
+The best attribution scheme should have maximized $AUC\tilde{S}_{\mathrm{top}}$ for top-$k$ points corruptions, and minimized $AUC\tilde{S}_{\mathrm{bottom}}$ for bottom-$k$ points corruptions.
+Regarding this desired property, we can define the following $F1$ score:

-\item \textbf{Relevance attribution.} The idea behind relevance attribution is that relevance should reflect the individual contribution of each time step towards the model predicted score.
-The \textit{local accuracy property} states that the sum of the relevance should be equal to the difference between the score and the expectancy of the network $\mathbb{E}[S(\mathbf{X})]$~\cite{NIPS2017_8a20a862}.
-Extending this property, the difference between the initial score and the expectancy of the model's predictions $\mathbb{E} [S(\mathbf{X})]$ should be linearly proportional to the relevance removed using the TIC index.
+\item \textbf{Relevance attribution.} The idea behind relevance attribution is that the relevance should not only serve to order the time steps but also reflect the individual contribution of each time step relative to the others towards the model's predicted score.
+All interpretability methods presented in this work are additive feature attribution methods as defined by Lundberg et al. \cite{NIPS2017_8a20a862}.
+The produced relevance therefore aims to linearly reflect the effect of each feature on the model's outputs.
+Focusing on the positive relevance, the difference between the model's prediction on an initial given sample $S(\mathbf{X})$ and a version with the top-$k$ points corrupted $S(\mathbf{\bar{X}}^{\text{top}}_k)$ is dependent on the positive relevance corrupted between the two samples.
+The proportion of relevance attributed to corrupted time steps to the initial one is summarised with the time information content index defined as:

-Given this theoretical approximation, it is possible to evaluate how different interpretability methods over- or under-estimate the role of different time steps in the model's prediction.
-Indeed the index $\tilde{S}_{\mathbb{E}}$ should be proportionally linear to the TIC index so that the information ratio (IR) satisfies